trixi-framework/HOHQMesh/Documentation/docs/the-control-input.md

 		N  = [10,10,0]
 	\end{BACKGROUND_GRID}

+If there is no *MODEL* block, then the *BACKGROUND_GRID* block will define the Cartesian mesh that will be generated, with the lower left point located at *x0*, grid spacing *dx*, and *N* elements in each direction.
+For now, the *z* components must be zero so that the grid is in the x-y plane.

-The example above creates a uniform grid with lower left corner at (-10,10) and upper right corner at (10,10).
+The example above creates a uniform background grid with lower left corner at (-10,10) and upper right corner at (10,10).

 Alternatively, if there is an outer boundary curve, you want to specify the background grid size and let HOHQMesh compute the rest of the parameters:

 	\begin{BACKGROUND_GRID}
 		background grid size = [2.0,2.0,0.0]
 	\end{BACKGROUND_GRID}

+This is the equivalent of *dx* in the previous incarnation.

+**Note**: In general you want to choose the grid size to be the same in each direction for the algorithms that make the mesh conforming to work properly.
+They can differ if a Cartesian mesh is being generated.

 ## The Smoother<a name="Smoother"></a>
 It is generally necessary to smooth the mesh after it is generated.
 Smoothing is done by the Smoother.